Stochastic solutions of Stefan problems: Numerical results for Stefan problems

 \subsection{Stefan problem with boundary condition according to daytime temperature variations}

 To finally apply our RWM model with an arbitrary time dependent temperature at the fixed boundary in a simulation of melting ice, we set the physical constants for water to $\alpha \approx 0.1429 \text{ mm}^2/\text{s}$ and $\beta \approx 79.9 \text{ K}$~\cite{lockby}.
 We model the melting of ice according to the daytime temperature variations and therefore we set $f(t)$ at the fixed boundary to the observed air temperatures from \"{O}rebro airport 1-3 March 2019~\cite{smhi}.
 Assuming the observed air temperature at the fixed surface is a simplification that does not take the temperature gradient between air and ice/water, or heat transport by convection or radiation, into account.
-Nevertheless, Fig.~\ref{fig_day1} gives a qualitative view of the dynamics of the melting ice, and we see for example that it is freezing again during the first night.
+Nevertheless, Fig.~\ref{fig_day1} gives a qualitative view of the dynamics of the melting ice, and we see for example that it is freezing again during the first night, although the present one-phase implementation with negative temperatures in the liquid is quantitatively unrealistic.